-TELL SOMEONE; Pupils are urged to speak to their Tutor, Teachers, HOH, Staff, SLT/ Headteacher, Friends, Family or any responsible adult without delay.
-Pictures of MSF's Safeguarding Team are around the school of people you can speak to about any concerns you may have.
+TELL SOMEONE; Pupils are urged to speak to their Tutor, Teachers, HOH, Staff, SLT, Friends, Family or any responsible adult without delay.
+Pupils may also place a note in the 'Bullying/ Help Box' placed in strategic locations around the school.